BZIvanov/Learning-Java/01JavaFundamentals/README.md

 Access modifiers are keywords to control the visibility and accessibility of the class members.

-There are 4 types
+There are 4 types:

-- public - accessible from anywhere within the program
+- **public** - accessible from anywhere within the program
-- protected - accessible from anywhere the same package and its subclasses outside the package
+- **protected** - accessible from anywhere the same package and its subclasses outside the package
-- default - accessible from anywhere within the same package.
+- **default** - accessible from anywhere within the same package.
 If we don't provide the access modifier, default will be used
-- private - accessible from anywhere within the same class
+- **private** - accessible from anywhere within the same class

+Protected and private cannot be used on a class.

 ## Static modifier